ippontech/blog-usa/posts/hacking-the-gordian-knot-of-digital-identity.md

 The good news is that there are several digital identity solutions, with varying degrees of decentralization and organizational transparency, which may fit our use cases.
 There is also a [decentralized digital identity standard](http://identity.foundation/) emerging which will allow for interoperability and portability.

-I hope you have a better grasp of some reasons you may want to sonsider decentralized federated identity solutions, and a basic understanding of the tenets of self-sovereign identity.
-In my next post I will dig in to the emerging DID standards and the platforms providing federated authentication.
+I hope you have a better grasp of some reasons you may want to consider decentralized federated identity solutions, and a basic understanding of the tenets of self-sovereign identity.
+In my next post I will dig into the emerging DID standards and the platforms providing federated authentication.

 # Resources